eyaraouine/MLOPS-Cancer-Diagnosis-Project/README.md

 # Project Overview

-In the evolving healthcare landscape, this project is transforming cancer diagnosis through Machine Learning Operations (MLOps).
+In the evolving healthcare landscape, this project is transforming chest cancer diagnosis through Machine Learning Operations (MLOps).
 By integrating advanced deep learning with a robust MLOps pipeline, it addresses the limitations of traditional diagnostic methods.
-This approach enhances both accuracy and efficiency, providing healthcare professionals with an automated tool that improves diagnostic processes and patient outcomes across various types of cancer.
+This approach enhances both accuracy and efficiency, providing healthcare professionals with an automated tool that improves the diagnostic process and patient outcomes for chest cancer.

 # Pipeline Stages